Which is more important Confidence or Competence?

 They are both equally important!

 To be a successful presenter, you can’t have one without the other.
 If you have competence but little confidence, then you will never be comfortable enough to share your ideas and gain visibility.
-If you have confidence and little competence, then despite your initial success from that first impression, you will stumble at some point.
+If you have confidence and little ability, then despite your initial success from that first impression, you will stumble at some point.

 As a leader, you need to build competence and confidence independently of each other.
 They are two separate muscles, and they require different excesses to help them grow.